giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 ```shell
 dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.0.0-preview6.19307.2
 ```
-This will install the latest Blazor templates for .NET Core.
+{% caption This will install the latest Blazor templates for .NET Core. %}

-{% note this tutorial is based on Blazor `preview6`.
-If you are doing this tutorial using a newer Blazor version and have encountered some problem, leave a comment at the end of the post or contact me on [Twitter](https://twitter.com/ogiacomelli) %}
+{% note This tutorial is based on Blazor `preview6`.
+If you are doing this tutorial using a newer Blazor version and have encountered some problem, leave a comment at the end of the post or contact me on [Twitter](https://twitter.com/ogiacomelli). %}

 Now we'll create a scaffold Blazor app using the `blazor` template: